 HAQAA 2 (2019-2022) will build on the results of the first project phase and focus on the sustainable establishment of continental quality assurance standards through partnership-based political dialogue and capacity building.
 For the project HAQAA 2, the DAAD is collaborating with an international consortium made up of the following partners: the Association of African Universities (AAU), the European Association for Quality Assurance in Higher Education (ENQA) and OBREAL Global Observatory (consortium leader).

 Role of the DAAD

 The HAQAA training course coordinated by the DAAD entitled “IQA-4-Africa – From Pan-African Policy to Practice” uses a blended learning concept in which preparatory online seminars are combined with a one-week face-to-face session.
-In total, two anglophone and two francophone courses will be offered in the course of the project for , with the countries of the AU grouped according to regional and linguistic criteria.
+In total, two anglophone and two francophone trainings will be offered in the course of the project for , with the countries of the AU grouped according to regional and linguistic criteria.

-In order to enhance the impact of the training activities and establish a network for the sustainable dissemination of the course content at a national and institutional level, a train-the-trainer seminar will also be offered for selected HAQAA training course alumni.
+In order to enhance the impact of the training activities and establish a network for the sustainable dissemination of the course content at a national and institutional level, a train-the-trainer seminar as well as dissemination projects will also be offered for selected HAQAA training course alumni.
 The aim of this will be for participants to implement multiplication projects in their home countries: these are to be co-funded by the HAQAA initiative and will seek to contribute to more intense local dissemination and institutional establishment of the ASG-QA.